 NCDOT worked in cooperation with the MPOs to purchase billboards to advertise a "Move Over and Fender Bender Laws Ad Campaign".
 NCDOT staff also worked to host a news conference that included the Secretary of NCDOT; as well as the leaders of the Incident management Subcommittee to address the Move Over and Fender Bender Public Service Announcements (PSAs).
 Furthermore, NCDOT's Dynamic Messaging Signs (DMS) have been used to display the Move Over and Fender Bender PSAs; along with radio ads for a brief period of time.
 Finally, the NCDOT Communications staff has used social media to broadcast information concerning the laws.

 Traffic Incident Management Memorandum of Understanding

-The final draft of the MOU was presented and endorsed by both the Incident Management Subcommittee Meeting and the Congestion Management Process (CMP) Stakeholders Group meeting.
+The final draft of the MOU was presented and endorsed by both the Incident Management meeting.
 The MOU has been circulated throughout the region for review and future adoptions by local government boards.